 If you want to improve safety conditions, you can share the work site’s safety procedures through an explainer video.

 A study on the epidemiology of work-related injuries found that 100% of severe injuries happened to non-trained workers.
 Explainer videos can help to show the context of these accidents, and how to prevent them from happening.

 You can start by showing the statistics of accidents that have occurred on the site or on similar projects or other statistics that may prove relevant.
-Then, follow up the issue with instructions and training to avoid similar accidents.
+Then, follow up on the issue with instructions and training to avoid similar accidents.

 Emphasizing the importance of this information such as mentioning how a simple fall can injure a worker.
 Also, limiting their ability to earn a living for quite some time is a good start.

 The short-term goal is to raise awareness that accidents do happen and demonstrate where these accidents are often found.
 Ultimately, reducing the accident rate.

 Showing context like this is more powerful than simply showing specific procedures on how to avoid accidents.
 Since there will be a broader range as to what should and should not be done in regard to minimizing the risk of accidents.

-Explainer videos is an effective medium to demonstrate a certain building construction technique, for a unique building, or to demonstrate a certain method to execute a certain project.
-It’s also an excellent media for your real estate marketing.
+Explainer videos are an effective medium to demonstrate a certain building construction technique, for a unique building, or to demonstrate a certain method to execute a certain project.
+It’s also an excellent medium for your real estate marketing.

 Construction companies need to place the right image of what the finished building should look like in the mind of the workers.
 An explainer video helps to do just that.
-Most of the time, illustrations alone can’t achieve the level of clarity explainer videos can.
+Most of the time, illustrations alone can’t achieve the level of clarity that explainer videos can.

 Why Are Animated Explainer Videos More Effective Than Other Media?

-Videos are better in conveying messages because those messages become more memorable than other options such as written instructions or personal seminars.
+Videos are better at conveying messages because those messages become more memorable than other options such as written instructions or personal seminars.
 In fact, explainer videos have one of the highest recall rates of any information presentation method available today.